 Keep Christmas in Kmart

 The Knights of Columbus have promoted their "Keep Christ in Christmas" campaign since the 1980s.
 Part of their message is that, to preserve the meaning of the holiday, Christmas must be understood as a religious holiday, and material gifts must not be given center stage.
 But the hundreds of thousands of Christians who signed the AFA's boycott had the opposite agenda.
-A more elegant name for the platform of the War-on-the-War-on-Christmas would be "Keep Christmas in Kmart."
+A more elegant name for the Christian platform in the War on Christmas could easily be "Keep Christmas in Kmart."

 The former homepage of Save Merry Christmas explained the offense as follows: